Discover more from Quantus tremor est futurus - Actaeon Journal

 11. "Ideology is downstream of and a post-hoc justification for power and the actions of power."

-Post-hoc rationalisation is a type of perspectivism for the weak – those lacking vision.
-They are caught in the eye beams of an impossible dominion.
+Post-hoc rationalisation is a type of perspectivism for the weak – those lacking vision, caught in the eye beams of an impossible dominion.

 12. "Ideology is a mechanism through which power generates consensus to make the exercise of force unnecessary."

-Ideology is a collective idea.
-The idea is the well-interpreted; ideology the technically perfect.
+Ideology is a collective idea of political technology; an idea is the well-interpreted; ideology the technically perfect.

 13. "Power can generate its own subversion as a form of containment."